LSSTDESC/libradtranpy/README.md

 	 To generate ascii printout of the used atmospheric model table in a log file : python libsimulateVisible.py -v -z 1 -w 0 -o 0 -a 0 -s LSST >& output.log

+By example just run the following command in the shell:

+    python libsimulateVisible.py -z 1 -w 0 -o 0 -a 0 -s LSST

 ### Outputs of libradtran